ianfnelson/blog.iannelson.uk/content/posts/2020-12-18-12-books-i-most-enjoyed-reading-in-2020.md

 ---
 So that, then, was 2020.
 Good riddance.
 One might imagine that the enforced downtime offered by the pandemic lockdowns would have afforded me the opportunity to read many more books than I did in 2019.

 But a displeasing proportion of my evenings in 2020 were spent relentlessly doomscrolling Twitter, eager for the latest morsels of information about the pandemic, US election or (sigh) Brexit.
-Besides, most of my &#8220;reading&#8221; in 2019 was actually achieved by listening to Audible while commuting or at the gym, two activities which barely featured in my life this year.
+Besides, most of my “reading” in 2019 was actually achieved by listening to Audible while commuting or at the gym, two activities which barely featured in my life this year.

 Still, by year end it seems I have indeed read slightly more books (36) than I did last year (33), though on reviewing my list there are only a dozen that I feel compelled to tell you about: